 Be sure to check out our 6 best core exercises for runners.

-When you breathe properly, your core muscles properly engage and strengthen.
-This keeps your core strong as you run.
 Aim to take a two-second inhale for every two steps, and a two-second exhale for two steps.
+This might be hard to do on your faster runs, so initially incorporate it on your lower-effort days.
 Breathe from your tummy rather than your chest.